nathancarter/weblurch/doc-src/bugs-and-enhancements.md

 ### Other

- * When you open (or type) a file that's longer than the screen, you must open and close the JS console to force resizing, or it won't scroll vertically.
-Alternatively, you can resize the window.
-Seems like the resize event handler needs to be called immediately after the page geometry is set up.
  * The Insert Menu covers the toolbar and will not disappear, even when an item is selected.
 This seems like it is either a TinyMCE bug (and may go away if we update TinyMCE) or it is a bug in our use of TinyMCE.